FisherSteve/SchrodingerBridgeGenModel/README.md

 # Applying Schrödinger Bridge Methods to Generative Modeling of Time Series

 ## Acknowledgements
 This repository builds on the code and methodology proposed by Hamdouche, Mohamed, Henry-Labordere, Pierre, and Pham, Huyen in their paper "Generative Modelling for Time Series Via Schrödinger Bridge" (7 April 2023).
-The original paper serves as the basis for the implementation and experiments carried out in this project.
+The original paper and code serves as the basis for the implementation and experiments carried out in this project.

 ## Introduction
 This repository presents an implementation of the Schrödinger Bridge (SB) approach to generative modelling of financial time series.
 The SB method provides a novel framework for modelling time series data, using entropic interpolation via optimal transport to capture, for example, the temporal dynamics of financial markets or to generate images.